 How to make money in forex?

-I’m often mystified why so many traders struggle to make consistent money out of forex trading.
+I’m often mystified in my educational forex articles why so many traders struggle to make consistent money out of forex trading.
 The answer has more to do with what they don’t know than what they do know.
 After working in investment banks for 20 years many of which were as a Chief trader its second knowledge how to extract cash out of the market.
 It all comes down to understanding how the traders at the banks execute and make trading decisions.

 How do banks trade forex?